 A photo of Doubtful Lake under Sahale Mountain on a sunny autumn day.

 Wildflowers soak in sun during summer, warm from glacial and granite reflection.
 Snow blankets the range in winter, dividing the state of Washington.
 Every season in the Cascades is lush, and the wildlife thrive along ridges with abundance.
-Cascade Pass is the classic route taken to cross the northern range, originally inhabited by indigenous locals and traversed as a way to avoid the narrow channels of the Skagit River.
-On my own trek to the pass, I found bears and marmots enjoying the buffet of berries which autumn offers, undisturbed by the masses of enthusiastic hikers drawn to the colorful fall meadows on a sunny Saturday.
+Cascade Pass is the classic route taken to cross the northern range, originally inhabited by indigenous locals and traversed as a way to avoid the narrower channels of the Skagit River.
+On my own trek to the pass, I found bears and marmots enjoying the berry buffet autumn offers, undisturbed by the masses of enthusiastic hikers drawn to the colorful fall meadows on a sunny Saturday.

 My dad is in amazing shape for anyone, but now seventy years old, he would be arrogant if not cautious.
 He chose the Cascade Pass hike for the easy grade, but a striking late season rainbow of plants along the trail, the immortal glaciers and cliffs lining the valley, and the animals enjoying the same area, amazed me.